vermajay/internshala-automation/README.md

 - Searches for internships
 - Applies to internships automatically
 - Fills in cover letters
-- Answers assessment questions using self-built functions
+- Answers dynamic assessment questions using self-built functions

 ## Demo